sagnik-sanyal/persistent_nav_v2/MigrationGuide.md

 # V4 -> V5 Migration Guide

+All PRs on how to improve this [migration guide](https://github.com/jb3rndt/PersistentBottomNavBarV2/edit/master/MigrationGuide.md) are very welcome :)

 ## Using Predefined Navigation Bar Styles

 To specify the style you want to use, you now have to use the corresponding widget directly, instead of `NavBarStyle.style1`.
 Also notice that the parameter is named differently: